Estimating Rehab Costs: 5-Step Guide For House Flippers & Investors

 Many experienced real estate investors make an estimate of needed repairs based on what they have paid in the past for similar jobs.
 While this method is more reliable than a square footage estimate, there are several problems.

-• Every project is different: Just because a floor replacement or cabinet swap cost a certain amount in a previous property does not mean that the scope of work for this project will be the same.
+- Every Project Is Different: Just because a floor replacement or cabinet swap costs a certain amount in a previous property does not mean that the scope of work for this project will be the same.
 A new project may have more extensive damage, need more materials, or require additional labor.

-• Material and labor costs may have changed: In certain markets, the cost of materials can vary wildly.
+- Material & Labor Costs May Have Changed: In certain markets, the cost of materials can vary wildly.
 Combined with the supply shortages and demand for construction materials all over the nation, it can be very difficult to use the costs for a previous project to estimate the costs for this one.
 Many real estate investors have also reported a dramatic rise in labor prices as general contractors are seeing an increased demand for their services and a shortage of skilled labor.

 Contractor Quotes